 If you’ve always dreamed of visiting the Orient, ChinaTour.com has an exclusive 10-day adventure that will propel you deep into the historical heart of China.
-Take a bullet train and explore the vast land of China in 10 days.
-Not only will this be the trip of a lifetime, but you’ll see the historic sites you’ve just read about and dreamed of seeing first-hand.
+Take a bullet train and explore the cultural and natural treasures of China first hand in 10 days.

 Here is where your journey will begin, and it’s also the starting point for the ancient Silk Road, which dates back more than 3,000 years.

-You’ll further explore this incredible land by seeing the eighth wonder of the world: the infamous Terracotta Warriors.
+You’ll further explore this incredible city by seeing the eighth wonder of the world: the infamous Terracotta Warriors of Xian.
 These warriors and horses depict the armies of Qin Shi Huang, the first Emperor of China.
 They were built to protect the emperor in his afterlife.
 These fantastic statues were only discovered in 1974 by local farmers and contained warriors, chariots and horses.
-The Army is believed to hold more than 8,000 soldiers, 130 chariots, 520 horses and 150 calvary horses.
+The Army is believed to hold more than 8,000 soldiers, 130 chariots, and 520 horses.
 There are still soldiers buried in Qin Shi Huang’s nearby mausoleum.

 Huaqing Hot Springs

 A favorite spa since the Tang Dynasty, in ancient times emperors came to these spring waters to bathe.
 The springs are full of lime, sodium carbonate, sodium sulfate and other materials and are believed to help many ailments, such as dermatosis, muscular pain and arthritis.

 This area is where the famous love story between Yang Guifei and the Ming Emperor took place.
 Poems are even written about the beauty of Lady Yang.